 In my current research project titled ‘Decolonizing Craft: A Comparative Analysis of Craft as Material Culture in South Asia‘, I explore how craft in usage and practice is a site for the generation of meaning and value for various actors in the Indian craft world using insights from ethnographic fieldwork in former Princely states and former Presidencies in India contextualized using media, policy and archival analysis.
 I am especially interested in how affective tropes of the handmade, authentic and traditional interact with mechanization and industrialization in the craft world.
 Through this research, I hope to decolonize craft discourse by moving away from West-centric concepts and theories about craft and industrialization.

-Another project, situated in the intersections between clothing and craft, will explore the discursive interchangeability of these tropes with those of the sustainable and ethical, signalling the assimilation of an older, nationalist discourse of anti-materialism into contemporary framings of consumer citizen identities.
+Another strand of research, situated in the intersections between clothing and craft, will explore the discursive interchangeability of these tropes with those of the sustainable and ethical, signaling the assimilation of an older, nationalist discourse of anti-materialism into contemporary framings of consumer citizen identities.
 This research is expected to contribute to our understanding of consumption and identity formation in Contemporary Urban South Asia.

 A through-line in all my research projects is the relationship between aesthetics, social and material life; aesthetics understood here not merely as a preoccupation with the ‘beautiful’ or ‘decorative’ but in the larger sense of being embedded in and informing the modalities, practices and infrastructures of people’s lives.